 The State of Washington adopted stricter building codes state-wide in 2019, which will go into effect Nov.
 1, 2020.
 The City of Seattle has its own building codes for commercial and large multi-family buildings which extend the state rules, and the city is in the process of updating its rules in response to the state's changes.
 There have been public meetings on the draft proposal, .
-The city has already begun this process for the Energy Code, and it is likely the City Council will take this under consideration either in the fall of 2020, or in 2021.
+The city passed the new Energy Code in Jan 2021, and they go into effect on March 15, 2021.

 The Energy Code applies to new buildings, and imposes minimum requirements for energy efficiency.
 The code covers these areas: